An Authentic Relationship to Rockweed at the Local Community Level

 What is the function of rockweed in the ecology of coastal soils used for growing gardens?

 In Maine where there is a lot of rainfall, there is also a lot of leaching of minerals from the topsoil.
 The need for replenishment of trace minerals is very high.
 Therefore public policy should encourage the local use of rockweed on gardens.
 The shortest hauling path might very well be cooperative harvesting and composting at locations just above the high tide line.
-Since 60% of the population of Washington County where I live experiences food insecurity and malnutrition, the right thing to do would be for the community to agree that all gardeners have a right to harvest rockweed for their gardens.
+Since 60% of the population of Washington County where I live experiences food insecurity and malnutrition, the right thing to do would be for the community to collaborate with upland owners to make rockweed available to all gardeners in the town as compost or dried/milled product.
+When that need is met, then harvesters can collaborate with upland owners to market rockweed fertilizer more widely.